 Italian food is beloved everywhere.
-Because of that, you will see sommeliers pairing Italian dishes with wine from nearly every country in the world.
-A good Chilean Sauvignon Blanc will match beautifully with minestrone, and an Oregon Pinot Noir tastes amazing with agnolotti.
+Because of that, you will see sommeliers pairing Italian dishes with wine from nearly every country globally.
+For example, a good Chilean Sauvignon Blanc will match beautifully with minestrone, and an Oregon Pinot Noir tastes excellent with agnolotti.
 The modern sommelier sources the best wines for each dish, whether they come from the same place.

 Every Italian Region is Unique

-Having said that, local pairings often tap into a deep culinary tradition.
-It’s not a cliché to pair Italian wine with Italian food –or that what grows together goes together– both evolved together to merge seamlessly on the table.
-However, keep in mind that Italian cuisine is very regional: your wine pairing should be, too.
+Regional wine pairings often tap into a deep culinary tradition.
+So it’s not a cliché to pair Italian wine with Italian food –or that what grows together goes together– both evolved together to merge seamlessly on the table.
+However, remember that Italian cuisine is very regional: your wine pairing should be, too.

 There is no one type of Italian food but many.
 Every region in Italy was brought together for historical, political, and economic reasons.
-Each one has unique local gastronomic traditions, ingredients, and specialties.
+As a result, each one has unique local gastronomic traditions, ingredients, and specialties.
 The following are just a few regional pairings for Italian food and wine.
-If you are interested in learning more –and happen to live near Philly– you should attend one of our food and wine pairing classes.
+If you are interested in learning more and live near Philly, you should attend one of our food and wine pairing classes.

 Piedmont is renowned for its wines, especially the age-worthy Barolo and Barbaresco made from Nebbiolo grapes.
-Other grapes, like Barbera and Dolcetto, also make good but least expensive bottles.
+Less revered grapes like Barbera and Dolcetto make delicious but less expensive bottles.

 A classic food and wine pairing is Brassato al Barolo and a Langhe Nebbiolo.
 Slow-cooked in wine, Brassato al Barolo is tender and very beefy.
 The dusty tannins of the Nebbiolo hold their ground against this robust dish.
 The dish should be served with vegetables and polenta.